Italiandrache/2D_curve-to-curve_symmetry/README.md

 UPDATE 1.3.0:

-Sometimes, it proves necessary to examine the mirror image for a specific set of points within ```qRange```; moreover, in certain cases, relying solely on numerical approximations for the values of these points might not suffice.
+Sometimes, it proves necessary to examine the mirror image for a specific set of points within ```tRange```; moreover, in certain cases, relying solely on numerical approximations for the values of these points might not suffice.
 To address this, the function ```addValues``` enables you to specify a list of points to be added to ```<parameter>Range```.

 Please be aware that evaluating intersections for exact sympy symbolical values could sometimes be highly time-consuming.
 To prevent waiting indefinitely for the intersections of a single point to be computed, the ```mirror``` function has the option to include a ```maxTime``` value as the last argument of its call.
 The ```maxTime``` value determines the maximum duration, in seconds, for which you are willing to wait for the intersections computation to conclude when ```tVal``` is an instance of ```sp.Basic```.